borisusov/wp-host/README.md

-# wp-host
+# wp-host.sh
-  The WORDPRESS site with self-signed certificate
+##  The WordPress site with self-signed certificate
 =============================================================================================